+\emph{\textbf{Topology.}} The first networking aspect of interest is the network's topology.
+Evaluating a real-world network's clustering properties is a well-known problem, traditionally done by generating random graphs and comparing the expected with the observed values~\cite{erdos1960evolution,newman2003structure,albert2002statistical}.
+In blockchain systems, every node maintains a list of peer connections.
+Crucially, message provenance is not typically provided, so no party can know the network origin of an incoming message.
+Therefore, the \emph{resource} of interest are ``bridges'' (single nodes or small cluster of nodes) between the network graph's components and the \emph{relevant parties} are the bridges' owners or operators.
+Here, a component is a single node or a cluster of tightly interconnected nodes.

+A distributed network, in the tradition of Baran~\cite{baran1964distributed}, is key in maintaining \emph{safety} and \emph{liveness}.
+Under the CAP theorem~\cite{brewer2012cap}, any networked system can satisfy at most two of the following properties: \begin{inparaenum}[i)] \item a consistent data copy; \item data availability; \item network partition tolerance. \end{inparaenum} Ledger systems are no exception.
+Each node needs to maintain at least one connection to an honest party to receive all messages and avoid eclipse attacks~\cite{USENIX:HKZG15}.

-Here, we focus on the case of low connectivity, where eclipse attacks threaten multiple ledger properties.
-First, an eclipse attack can result in \emph{safety} violations.
-By preventing communication between a node and the rest of the network, an attacker reduces the honest computational power and isolates that node.
-Consequently, it becomes easier to mount a $51$\% attack and, particularly, a double spending attack against the isolated node.
-For instance, the adversary may supply malicious chains and stop honest blocks, such that the node holds a skewed view of the system state.
-Second, an adversary can violate \emph{liveness} by blocking the ``eclipsed'' node's transactions from reaching the rest of the network.
+If some parties cannot communicate with the rest of the network, either they halt and any transactions they submit are dropped (violating \emph{liveness}) or they produce separate ledger versions (violating \emph{safety}).\footnote{In longest-chain protocols, like Bitcoin, miners keep producing blocks in isolation, ending up with different ledger versions.
+In BFT-style protocols, like Algorand, the ledger cannot be updated if a large number of block producers become unreachable and thus do not adopt new transactions.} By preventing communication between a node and the rest of the network, an attacker reduces the honest computational power and isolates that node, making a $51$\% or a double spending attack (against the isolated node) easier to deploy.
+Additionally, an adversary can violate \emph{liveness} by blocking the node's transactions from reaching the rest of the network.